San Marzano Oliveto: Economy

 The quality of the Barbera produced in the region is particularly noteworthy.

 Tourism

-San Marzano Oliveto pays a significant role in the promotion of wine tourism in the Piedmont region.
+San Marzano Oliveto plays a significant role in the promotion of wine tourism in the Piedmont region.
 Tourists are attracted to the many wineries and vineyards in the region, many of which offer tasting facilities for visitors, and to the many restaurants that offer rare local vintages in addition to the highly renowned Piedmontese cuisine.